Information for Adult Learners

 If you are interested in volunteering and have never tutored for us before, contact us at email@example.com or come to one of our orientations listed below.

-Our regular orientation sessions are over for the semester.
-The managers offer flash orientations for those interested in tutoring for us at 6:30 pm on MTWTh on days when the university is in session this semester.
+The managers offer flash orientations for those interested in tutoring for us at 6:20 pm on Wednesdays in summer from May 28th through July.

 Fall 2014 Orientations for tutors new to the Center: